anlongan789/My_EC_App/README.md

 # flutter_ec_app

-Made by Max on Flutter
+Made by Max on Flutter.
-This is just my BLoc Pattern practice checkout Max on Flutter website:https://maxonflutter.com
+This is just my BLoc Pattern practice.
+Checkout Max on Flutter website:https://maxonflutter.com

 ## Getting Started